Developer-Autodesk/viewer-javascript-tutorial/prerequisites.md

 git commit -m "my message"
 ```
 Stores the current contents of the index in a new commit along with a log message from the user describing the changes.
+-m = this means you need to add a message to your commit.
 ```
 git push
 ```